Master of Science in Computational Biology - MBZUAI Master of Science in Computational Biology

 Code Course title Credit hours

-CS799 Computer Science Master's Research Thesis
+CB799 Computational Biology Master's Research Thesis

 Course description: Master’s thesis research exposes students to an unsolved research problem, where they are required to propose new solutions and contribute towards the body of knowledge.
 Students pursue an independent research study, under the guidance of a supervisory panel, for a period of one (1) year.
 Master’s thesis research helps train graduates to pursue more advanced research in their Ph.D. degree.
-Further, it enables graduates to independently pursue an industrial project involving research component independently.
+Further, it enables graduates to independently pursue an industrial project involving research component.

 The MBZUAl internship with industry is intended to provide the student with hands-on experience, blending practical experiences with academic learning.